impactorbitco/handbook-main/content/ims/policies/HR/Health, Safety, and Wellbeing Policy.md

 ### Conclusion

-At Green Orbit Digital, we are committed to creating and maintaining a safe and healthy work environment for all.
+At Impact Orbit Creative Group, we are committed to creating and maintaining a safe and healthy work environment for all.
 By working together and prioritizing health and safety, we can achieve our goal of preventing accidents, injuries, and work-related illnesses while promoting employee wellbeing and organizational success.

 # **Introduction**